rdmorganiser/rdmo-catalog/tools/README_catalog_view_compare.md

 # Automatic comparison between catalog and view

 ### Background
-`catalog_view_compare.R` creates a function to check which attributes of the general UA Ruhr catalog appear in a specified view and catalog.
+`catalog_view_compare.R` creates a function to check which attributes appear in a specified view and catalog.
 Output is a csv table as follows:

 | attribute | inView | inCatalog |
 | --------- | ------ | --------- |